MikeZ7/MP3_Player/README.md

 ## Description

     Project of music player built with STM32F411E-Discovery and Raspberry Pico W.
-    The STM board reads MP3 files from SD Card, decodes MP3 and send data to DAC.
+    The STM board reads MP3 files from SD Card, decodes MP3 and sends data to DAC.
 Through the Pico board, the control of the STM board takes place.

 ## STM32